kyma-project/community/docs/guidelines/content-guidelines/05-tabs-toggles.md

 ## Documentation toggle

-In Github documents, the toggle renders the text in the form of expandable sections.
+In GitHub documents, the toggle renders the text in the form of expandable sections.
-On the `http://kyma-project.io` website, it's displayed as tabs; using a dedicated script.
+On the `http://kyma-project.io` website, it's displayed as tabs using a dedicated script.

 ### Writing rules